JxhnnyUt8h/obsidian-docs-ru/Obsidian Sync/Troubleshoot Obsidian Sync.md

 > [!tip]
 > To find when conflicts have happened, you can search for "Merging conflicted file" in **Settings** → **Sync** → **Sync activity** → **View**.

+# Obsidian Sync deleted a note I just created on two devices

+Generally, Obsidian Sync tries to [[#Conflict resolution|resolve conflicts]] between devices by merging the content of the conflicting notes.

+Unfortunately, merging conflicting notes can cause issues for users who open automatically generated daily notes on startup.
+To address this, Obsidian Sync adds an exception for when two notes were created on separate devices within a few minutes from each other.

+In this case, Obsidian Sync keeps the first note without merging the second one.
+You can still recover the second note using [[File recovery]].

 ## What does the `vault limit exceeded` error mean?